Woman doing pelvic floor exercises

 As women, our pelvic floor goes through a lot, especially during pregnancy and childbirth.
 In fact, natural childbirth and C-sections can increase your chances of developing urinary incontinence after having children.
 Exercising your pelvic floor muscles helps to prevent and manage incontinence and can make sex more pleasurable.

-Pelvic floor exercises are easy and you can do them any time, anywhere.
+Pelvic floor exercises are easy, and you can do them anytime, anywhere.
 Just follow this simple how–to guide to start strengthening your pelvic floor muscles right now!

 How to do pelvic floor exercises step by step?